8go/matrix-commander/README.md

                         have the same device name.
 In short, the same device name can be assigned to multiple different devices if desired.
-  --sync SYNC           This option decides on whether the program
+  --sync SYNC_TYPE      This option decides on whether the program
                         synchronizes the state with the server before a 'send' action.
 Currently two choices are offered: 'full' and 'off'.
 Provide one of these choices.
 The default is